A planned gift is a unique opportunity to create a lasting legacy at Clark Atlanta University.

 Donating appreciated real estate, such as a home, vacation property, undeveloped land, farmland, ranch or commercial property can make a great gift to our organization.

 D. Retirement Plans

-A retirement plan can be a very tax-efficient and simple way of including the university in your estate plans.
-The best method is to name CAU as a primary or secondary beneficiary on your plan’s beneficiary designation form.
+A retirement plan can be a very tax-efficient and simple way of including the University in your estate plans.
+The best method is to name Clark Atlanta University as a primary or secondary beneficiary on your plan’s beneficiary designation form.
 The tax advantage stems from the fact that most retirement plans (other than Roth IRA’s) are subject to income taxes – and possibly estate taxes - if left to an individual beneficiary; however, a charity that is named as the beneficiary does not pay income or estate taxes on the distribution.
 Thus, the full value of what is distributed can be used by CAU as a gift from your estate, supporting the purpose you designate.

 E. Life Insurance